jorgelgf/pokemon-site/README.md

-# Site para encontrar pokemons
+# Site descreve as forças e fraquezas dos Pokémons

 ## Desktop